bakash95/ReactNative/README.md

 ![Akash](https://img.shields.io/david/dev/bakash95/ReactNative.svg)

-Just a Sample one so improve as i get time..
+Just a Sample one,will improve from time to time...